 Studio photographers will appreciate that the Canon 20D (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 20D and the SL1 have been discontinued, but can regularly be found used on eBay.
+Both the 20D and the SL1 have been discontinued, but can regularly be found used on ebay.
 The 20D was replaced by the Canon 30D, while the SL1 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon SL1 Manual.
+Further information on the features and operation of the 20D and SL1 can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon SL1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 20D and the Canon SL1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 20D: